AutoScout24/s3-website-tasks/README.md

 * **thirdLevelDomain** - Third level domain of the FQDN (default: www)
 * **urlPathPrefixes** - Array of url path prefixes used for the service/website

 Scans all html files found in `rootFolder` for internal dead links.
-Both relative urls and urls containing the `thirdLevelDomain` and `secondLevelDomain` are taken into account.
-Relative URLs only support paths starting with /.
+Both relative urls and urls containing the `thirdLevelDomain` and `secondLevelDomain` are taken into account. **Relative URLs only support paths starting with /**.
 Links are considered internal if their url path start with one of the `urlPathPrefixes` array.

 The function yields a list `DeadLinksByFile` objects which have the following structure: `{filename, deadLinks}`.